Plan your Winston Salem, North Carolina, Field Trip!

 Grades K-1

-Explore the relationship between the Earth, Moon, and Sun within our solar system.
-Examine the Earth from the International Space Station, learn how gravity keeps us on Earth, how the Sun keeps us alive, and how everything moves together in this educational program for young astronomers.
+Explore the relationship between the Earth, Moon and Sun within our solar system.
+Examine the Earth from the International Space Station, learn how gravity keeps us on Earth, how the Sun keeps us alive, and how everything moves together in this educational program for the young astronomers.

-North Carolina Standard Course of Study – Science: 1.E.1
+North Carolina Standard Course of Study – Science –ESS.K.1; ESS.1.1

 Boy holding molecule model